Spain national rugby union team

-The Spain national rugby union team (Spanish: Selección de rugby de España), nicknamed Los Leones (The Lions), represents Spain in men's international rugby union competitions.
-The team is administered by the Spanish Rugby Federation.
-The team annually takes part in the European Nations Cup, the highest European rugby championship outside the Six Nations.
-The national side is ranked 15th in the world (as of 4 August 2022).
+The Spain national rugby union team, nicknamed Los Leones (The Lions), is administered by the Spanish Rugby Federation.
+The team competes in the annual European Nations Cup, the highest European rugby championship outside the Six Nations.
+The national side is ranked 18th in the world (as of 25 November 2024).

 Rugby union in Spain dates back to 1901, although Spain did not play its first international until 1929, beating Italy 9–0 in Barcelona.
 Throughout the century, Spain mostly played against other European opponents such as France, Italy, Romania, West Germany, the Soviet Union, and Portugal.
 The team's greatest moment of success came in 1999, when Spain qualified for the 1999 Rugby World Cup.
 Despite being whitewashed, the team performed admirably in a group which included South Africa and Scotland.

 Today, Spain competes in the European Nations Cup against Georgia, Germany, Portugal, Romania, and Russia.
 Spain has never been crowned European champions, though has come close.
 The closest they've come to becoming European champions was in 2012, having beaten both Romania and Georgia and finishing second.
-Many players have moved abroad to play professionally in France, in hopes of qualifying for the 2019 or possibly expanded 2023 editions of the World Cup.